nickqchoi/userStory_convert_testScript/README.md

 This project was developed to assist project managers in the banking industry to automatically generate test scripts corresponding to inputted user stories used before app production.

-- This application takes user stories as input and generates detailed, HTML-formatted test scripts.
-These scripts can then be used by QA teams to thoroughly test new features or changes before they are deployed to production environments.

 ## Features

 - Upload user stories in DOCX format